-17.01 Unlike Article 5(6) of the Lisbon Agreement, Article 17 of the Draft Revised Lisbon Agreement limits the provisions allowing Contracting Parties to provide for adaptation periods in connection with the termination of prior use to prior use of a registered appellation of origin as a [generic] [customary] term or name.
-The alternative formulation for generic indications is based on Article 24.6 of the TRIPS Agreement.

-17.02 As suggested during the fourth session of the Working Group, time limits are now specified in the Regulations, so that modifications can be adopted by the Assembly of the Special Union and would not require a Diplomatic Conference, as would be the case if time limits were specified in the Draft Revised Lisbon Agreement itself.

-17.03 In view of the safeguards under Article 13 in respect of prior use under legitimate prior rights, the Draft Revised Lisbon Agreement does not contain phasing out periods in respect of such uses, except to the extent that such trademarks incorporate a registered appellation of origin as a [generic] [customary] term or name.

-17.04 Paragraph (2) clarifies that the defined period for the termination of prior use referred to in paragraph (1) may also apply for terminating prior use as a [generic] [customary] term or name in case a refusal is withdrawn or in case a statement of grant of protection is notified following a refusal.

-17.05 Paragraph (3) clarifies that withdrawal of a refusal that was based on use under a prior trademark or other prior right would not mean that Article 13 would no longer apply.
-At the same time, the provision clarifies that withdrawal of such a refusal because of the cancellation, revocation or invalidation of the prior trademark or other prior right makes Article 13 inapplicable.
-Consequently, a situation of coexistence would be established following the withdrawal of such a refusal, except when the withdrawal was the result of the cancellation, revocation or invalidation of the prior trademark or other prior right.
+- 17.01 Unlike Article 5(6) of the Lisbon Agreement, Article 17 of the Draft Revised Lisbon Agreement limits the provisions allowing Contracting Parties to provide for adaptation periods in connection with the termination of prior use to prior use of a registered appellation of origin or geographical indication as a generic term.
+The alternative formulation in footnote 7 for generic indications is based on Article 24.6 of the TRIPS Agreement. - 17.02 As suggested during the fourth session of the Working Group, time limits are now specified in the Regulations, so that modifications can be adopted by the Assembly of the Special Union and would not require a Diplomatic Conference, as would be the case if time limits were specified in the Draft Revised Lisbon Agreement itself. - 17.03 In view of the safeguards under Article 13 in respect of legitimate prior rights, the Draft Revised Lisbon Agreement does not contain phasing out periods in respect of prior uses under such rights, except to the extent that such prior rights incorporate a registered appellation of origin or geographical indication as a generic term or name.
+The alternative formulation in footnote 7 for generic indications is based on Article 24.6 of the TRIPS Agreement. - 17.04 Paragraph (2) clarifies that the defined period for the termination of prior use referred to in paragraph (1) may also apply for terminating prior use as a generic term in case a refusal is withdrawn or in case a statement of grant of protection is notified following a refusal. - 17.05 Paragraph (3) clarifies that withdrawal of a refusal that was based on use under a prior trademark or other prior right would not mean that Article 13 would no longer apply.
+At the same time, the provision clarifies that withdrawal of such a refusal because of the cancellation, revocation, non renewal, or invalidation of the prior trademark or other prior right makes Article 13 inapplicable.
+Consequently, a situation of coexistence would be established following the withdrawal of such a refusal, except when the withdrawal was the result of the cancellation, revocation, non renewal, or invalidation of the prior trademark or other prior right.